-The room was where Liverpool’s coaching staff masterminded the club’s most famous victories from the 1960s until the 1990s, before renovations at Anfield saw it demolished.
+The Boot Room was where Liverpool’s coaching staff masterminded the club’s most famous victories from the 1960s until the 1990s, before renovations at Anfield saw it demolished.

 Liverpool-based immersive technology agency Laduma recreated the Boot Room for a recent fan event in the city.

 The painstaking eight-stage process involved analysing photos and video of the room, before creating a replica 3D environment, including boots and balls, before adding lighting, shadows, textures, sound and archive video.

 Former LFC player and manager Roy Evans was also consulted on the project to make sure that the creation was as authentic as possible.